Schulik/aiolos/README.txt

 *** Compilation
 ************************************

-aiolos can be compiled with make and gcc, just type make.
+aiolos can be compiled with make and gcc, just type 'make'.
 If you wish to provide your own initial conditions or boundary conditions, add them to your own problem file, e.g. "problems/my_problem.cpp".
 These can then be compiled into aiolos
 via: